 Prepare for more scalloped edges, maximalist florals, burnt oranges, thick fabrics and brass detailing.
 Autumn, we're ready for you.

-It may still only be the height of summer, but some of our favourite brands have already unveiled the collections to take us into A/W, and we’re just a little bit excited.
-These are the A/W18 new season collections to get excited about…
+Needless to say, with all these super cool new launches, we’re just a little bit excited.
+These are the A/W18 new season collections to really get excited about…

 The autumn/winter collection by Heal’s is awash with eye-catching pieces from the cream of the design crop.
 Joining the likes of some heavyweight names such as Russell Pinch, Matthew Hilton and Tom Raffield, Milan-based Marc Krusin has created the Clay dining table, pictured, hand-finished with lava from Mount Etna.
 London’s Magnus Long joins the line-up with Massimo, a curvaceous sofa and armchair combo with a hint of Bauhaus style.
 And commanding centre-of-the-room attention, the upholstered Matera corner sofa combines St Moritz wool in bang-on-trend cobalt blue.
 A fine lesson in high-design on the high street.